CAES Rules

 If students know in advance that they have problems with attending the scheduled classes then they should also contact their teacher immediately and provide an explanation.
 It is very important for the teacher concerned to be informed about this ahead of time so that they can make appropriate arrangements for these students.

 CAES classes are highly interactive.
 We would like our students to get the most out of our courses by actively participating in lessons via responding to their teacher and classmates.
-If for any reason participation in interactive activities is not possible in some of our courses with a virtual learning element (e.g., internet connection problem), students should let their teacher know in advance.
+If for any reason participation in interactive activities is not possible in some of our courses with a virtual learning element (e.g. due to internet connection problem), students should let their teacher know in advance.

 If students have any special needs or circumstances that may affect their attendance or ability to complete course assignments on time, they are strongly encouraged to seek professional advice from HKU-CEDARS (https://www.cedars.hku.hk/).